Actindo-AG/Documentation/RetailSuiteWarehousing/Operation/02_ManageStock.md

     - **Pre-reservation**
         Select this option if you want to post a reservation for an order that has not been received in the system yet, that is, there is no business document assigned to it yet.
 This can be the case, for example, when a customer places a product in the shopping cart.
 This posting type does not affect the actual nor the available stock in the warehouse.

-        > [Info] To be able to use pre-reservation posting in the system, your shop must support this function.
+        > [Info] To be able to use pre-reservation postings in the system, your shop must support this function.

 6. If you have selected the *Stock transfer* posting type, click the *New stock location* drop-down list and select the destination storage shelf.
 Otherwise, proceed to next step.